 Designate at a minimum three days a week on which you can set aside 30 minutes to an hour for exercises.
 Once you’ve settled on the days decide at what time exercise is to take place.
 Now, if you’ve never exercises before, I would advise against rigorous exercise.
 Start with just a walk, or an easy cycle, swim or light session at the gym.
 Stick to this low intensity regime for a minimum of two weeks and then, when you feel ready, raise the intensity.

 Partner up with a buddy and get active together.
 Better still, if you’ve got a friend/family member who is already active, ask them to show you the ropes or take you under their wing.

-For the price of skinny mocha and Belgian choc-chip brownie you could procure one of the excellent Hungry4Fitness Exercise Programmes which provide you with all the tools, teaching and training needed to take charge of your fitness and become you own personal trainer.
+For the price of skinny mocha and Belgian choc-chip brownie you could procure one of the excellent Hungry4Fitness Circuit & Workouts or check out the Hungry4Fitness website which provide you with all the tools, teaching and training needed to take charge of your fitness and become you own personal trainer.